lbngoc/DevBox/README.md

 docker-compose up -d
 ```

-Go on https://traefik.this.test you should have the traefik web dashboard serve over https
+Go on https://localhost or https://traefik.this.test you should have the traefik web dashboard serve over https

 ## Usage